TMiclot/multiwebsearch/README.md

 ### 1. Download the repository

-Simply copy this github repository: `gh repo clone TMiclot/multiwebsearch`

-Or you can also download it as zip file by clicing on the green button `<> Code` then `Download ZIP`.
-Now you can extrac the zip anywhere you want.
+Simply download and extract `multiwebsearch.tar.gz` anywhere you want.

 ### 2. Start the server